scalatra/scalatra-website/guides/configuration-deployment.md

 ## Configuring your application

-As you develop, test, and get your application ready for final deployment, you'll need to configure your application: its environment, its settings, initial configurations when it starts up, and the software it depends on.
+As you develop, test, and get ready for final deployment, you'll need to configure things about your app: its environment, its settings, initial configurations when it starts up, and the software it depends on.

 [console]: http://scalate.fusesource.org/documentation/console.html